UCF/Athena-Framework/docs/components/navs.md

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.

 {% callout info %}
-The base `.nav` component does not include any `.active` state.
-The following examples include the class, mainly to demonstrate that this particular class does not trigger any special styling.
+Unlike in Bootstrap, the base `.nav` component _does_ include `.active` state styles, demonstrated below.
 {% endcallout %}

 {% example html %}